ramirezjag00/newsfeed-fullstack-gql-app/README.md

-# Collection of Node-GraphQL mini projects
+# Collection of GraphQL - server and client projects
-- GraphQL Server and React-Native App
+- GraphQL Server and React-Native App `NewsFeed`